 It is at least done enough that I can live normally in my kitchen.

-No more of this doors off cabinets, tiles off the backslash and half the floor ripped up business.
+No more of these doors off cabinets, tiles off the backslash, and half the floor ripped up business.

 The kitchen feels done and I can use it normally again, any sense of urgency to get it done is gone.

 I am super happy with the way our kitchen turned out!
 It is just how I have dreamed my farmhouse kitchen would look like!

 Thank you so much for stopping by!

 This post contains affiliate links.
 See my full disclosure HERE.